gridsuite/deployment/README.md

 CREATE KEYSPACE IF NOT EXISTS merge_orchestrator WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 CREATE KEYSPACE IF NOT EXISTS cgmes_boundary WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 CREATE KEYSPACE IF NOT EXISTS cgmes_assembling WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 1 };
+CREATE KEYSPACE IF NOT EXISTS actions WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 ```

 Then copy paste following files content to cqlsh shell: